rynhndrcksn/ansible-debian-config/README.md

 - Manage users and permissions
 - Harden SSH and firewall settings
 - Install and update essential packages and software
-- Automate system updates and security patches
+- Automate system updates, security patches, and service restarts
+- Install and configure Podman for container management with rootless best practices
 - Configure system-level settings like timezone and hostname

 ## Structure